All & Beyond

 Schedule

-Including in the program's fee are all the classes, free entry to the weekly jam, discount price to the Thursday workshops, Q&A session and individual feedback session.
+The program fee includes all classes, free entry to the weekly jam, a 25% discount on our online courses, a Q&A session, and one individual feedback session.

 Teacher's Team